choccydev/midiboard/README.md

 CLI tool to trigger arbitrary commands using any MIDI 1.0 compatible  device.

+## Docs are oudated; trust more the schema file than this until it's updated

 <!-- vscode-markdown-toc -->
 * 1. [What is this?](#Whatisthis)
 * 2. [Getting Started](#GettingStarted)